Backpacking Is Life · Updated June 2026

 From Haneda Airport

-You will need data and a working travel card from the moment you land.
-I use a Saily eSIM for Japan — you can install it before you fly so it is active the second you touch down, which saves the stressful queue at the airport SIM counter.
-For spending money, Wise is the cleanest option: low fees, real exchange rates, and you can top it up in AUD, GBP, or USD before you go.
+You’ll want data and a working travel card from the moment you land.
+I use a Saily eSIM for Japan — install it before you fly so it’s active the second you touch down, which saves the queue at the airport SIM counter.
+For spending money, Wise is the cleanest option internationally (low fees, real exchange rates, top up in your home currency before you go).
+Australians should also look at Up Bank — 0% international fees, free overseas ATM withdrawals, and a $21 sign-up bonus.
+Our Japan travel card guide covers the full setup.

 Sort your phone and money before you fly

-These two things make arrival in Tokyo significantly easier.
-Install the eSIM before you board and activate it when you land — no queue, no fumbling at the airport.
+These make arrival in Tokyo significantly easier.
+Install the eSIM before you board and activate it on landing — no queue, no fumbling at the airport.

 What to sort before you arrive